EHR Data

 Let me come back to it again.
 Suppose there is data you can use to compare to your practice, provider, group, network system, billing company, whatever it might be, that information.
 In that case, there’s a whole separate process in how you get your data out of your systems and analyze it so that it is now comparable.

-The purpose of the benchmarks is to compare your data to others.
+The purpose of the MGMA benchmarks is to compare your data to others.
 You can also identify a target specifically that you can shoot for and then put together a plan to go from where you are currently to that future target so that you see some improvement and that improvement results in dollars in a bank account.
 That’s the purpose of benchmarking.

 If it isn’t all going in that direction and isn’t all substantiating and supporting and doing that, then everybody’s wasting their time.
 That’s really what we should be focused on.
 It’s, “Is what we’re doing generating more revenue?
 And can we document that it’s generating more revenue, that we’ve achieved success as a result of benchmarking?”
 Otherwise, it’s just navel-gazing.